seattle-beach/richmond/README.md

 ### CI
 We're currently using the monitor between Lovelace and Hopper as our Concourse CI server.
+In order to view the CI pipeline simply visit [http://10.37.2.27:8080](http://10.37.2.27:8080) click the login button in the upper right corner and select the 'main' pipeline.

+Updating CI:

 1. Connect to the machine: `vnc://10.37.2.27` or `ci1.local`
 2. See the [vagrant installation instructions](https://concourse.ci/vagrant.html)